RoxyFarhad/Summer2019-STM/README.md

 # Summer2019-STM

-Old code file contains all the work getting started with STM and reproducing past results.
+The tutorial folder contains all the work getting started with STM and reproducing past results.
 Start here if new.
   LED_blink test and timer_high_speed conincide with the Week 2 presentation.
 These are both well documented on the drive.